mihaprajs/famnit24-statistika/README.md

 ## Intro

-The repository serves as a personal archive of all code written during the course of Statistics (BF2) at UP FAMNIT.
+The repository serves as a personal archive of all code written during the course of Statistika (BF2) at UP FAMNIT.
 The code is written in R using VS Code and/or RStudio.

 **!!!
 Code in this repository is a wild mix of genius and "oopsie doopsies" - it’s shared !!! after !!! submitting my assignments, so expect adventures (and bugs).
 Use or copy at your risk !!!**